Alexandre Jankewitz

-Alexandre Tounde Dimitri Jankewitz (born 25 December 2001) is a Swiss professional footballer who plays as a midfielder for Thun on loan from BSC Young Boys.
+Alexandre Tounde Dimitri Jankewitz (born 25 December 2001) is a Swiss professional footballer who plays as a midfielder for Winterthur.

 Club career

 Southampton

 Jankewitz signed his first professional contract in July 2019.
 On 19 January 2021, he made his first professional appearance for Saints in a 2–0 home victory over Shrewsbury Town in the FA Cup.
 On 30 January 2021, Jankewitz made his Premier League debut as a substitute for Oriol Romeu in a 1–0 home defeat by Aston Villa.

 On 2 February 2021, he was sent off on his first Premier League start within the first two minutes of the away game against Manchester United, for a dangerous tackle on Scott McTominay.
 Southampton went on to lose the match by a record-equalling score of 9–0.
 After the defeat, Jankewitz was subjected to racist abuse on social media, which Southampton passed on to Hampshire Police.

 Young Boys

 On 12 July 2021, Jankewitz joined BSC Young Boys for an undisclosed fee.